 Get Moving This May – Powered by Chicken

-National Physical Fitness and Sports Month might be ending next week, but that doesn’t mean we are going to drop our goals and fitness commitments!
-This time gives us all an opportunity to get active and reevaluate how our daily habits impact health.
+May is National Physical Fitness and Sports Month, giving us all an opportunity to get active and reevaluate how our daily habits impact health.
 Practicing good nutrition habits before and after exercise is incredibly important so we can prepare for and recover from activity when we #MoveInMay.
 See how you can power National Physical Fitness and Sports month with high-quality protein from chicken!

 According to the Office of Disease Prevention and Health Promotion, physical activity is very important for keeping us healthy and maintaining our overall well-being.
 When we’re active, we benefit our mind and body by increasing our fitness levels, reducing stress, reducing the risk for many chronic diseases, and even easing symptoms of anxiety and depression.
 All age groups can benefit from more activity!
 With youth sports specifically, kids and teens can get active and develop leadership, time management, and relationship-building skills.